UX: Site Redesign

 The Process

 The focus of all these templates was to look at the content structure first and break out the page in to sections.
 What is the goal of the page and how does each section serve that goal?
+Additionally, what current components could we use to achieve these goals?

 Once we had that structure solved, we then moved to the wireframes.
 Being we were using all current capabilities, this made it easier to focus on which components best communicated the goal of each section.